CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 ## Clear Switch Configuration

-To reset the configuration on the switch back to the factory defaults, run the following command:
+To reset the NVUE configuration on the switch back to defaults, run the following command:

 ```
 cumulus@switch:~$ nv config apply empty